Financial-Times/origami/README.md

 </blockquote>
 ```

 For an editorial style blockquote swap the `o-quote--standard` class for `o-quote--editorial`.
-The editorial variant is only available to master brand users.
+The editorial variant inherits font size and colour to support multiple editorial contexts.
+For example at the time of writing [live blogs](https://www.ft.com/content/f61c179d-fd47-38ba-b1ab-df158fa62dd9) and article pages have different font sizes on large viewports but both should share the editorial quote style.
+Therefore the editorial quote must be within an element that sets typography styles such as [o-editorial-typography-body](https://registry.origami.ft.com/components/o-editorial-typography/readme?brand=master#body).
 ```diff
 -<blockquote class="o-quote o-quote--standard">
 +<blockquote class="o-quote o-quote--editorial">